gaelforget/MITgcm.jl/docs/src/examples.md

 Pluto.run()
 ```

-Alternatively, you can run an example at the command line as, e.g., `julia examples/HS94_animation.jl`, assuming that all requirements (e.g., packages + gfortran) for the chosen example are already installed.
+Alternatively, you can run an example at the command line as, e.g., `julia examples/MITgcm_run.jl` or `julia -e 'include("examples/MITgcm_run.jl"); println(rundir)'`.
+This approach, however, assumes that all requirements (e.g., packages + gfortran) for the chosen example are already installed.

 ## Examples List